Adhamkmopp/Thesis/README.md

 #### Running blastn On Candidate Reads Against a Comprehensive Database

-Candidate reads are split once again and a number of blasts are run in parallel, resulting in a final \*.mixedblast output.
-The difference between the parallelization process of this process and the previous one, is that the candidate reads are split into 1200 pieces, and blastn is run in batches of 56, once again making full use of all available cores.
-It was a necessary step as each individual blast run could take up as much as 20GB of space, if the files were split into 56 exact pieces instead, effectively using up available space and stalling.
-Running as much as 67200 blast runs on a sample did not increase overall running time of the whole process, leading one to surmise that the run time is linearly proportional to the query size.
+The second round of BLAST was against a much larger database, so now it became an issue of space rather than speed, as each individual BLAST could take up to 20GBs of RAM.

-NOTE: This was only included to further highlight how much GNUparallel saved this project.
-It mirrors the regular blastn above.
-The script for BWA was not included because it is rudimentary to the ones for blastn.
+Candidate reads are split once again and a number of blasts are run in parallel, resulting in a final output (" *.mixedblast").
+The difference between the parallelization process of this process and the previous one, is that the candidate reads are split into 1200 pieces each, and blastn is run in batches of 48.
+That was, space was conserved without sacrificing speed, as BLAST run time is linearly proportional to the query size.

 ```bash